 What are Eating Sticks?

 However, if your dog is actually eating the sticks, this could be a problem.
-First of all, it is dangerous because some sticks are poisonous such as oak, chestnut, apple, locust, and buckeye.
-Also, eating sticks of any kind can cause choking, blockage in the intestine, or the sharp edges can actually perforate the mouth, esophagus, or digestive tract.
-In addition, eating sticks can be a symptom of a medical problem such as:
+First of all, it is dangerous because some sticks are poisonous if eaten in large amounts, such as oak, chestnut, apple, locust, and buckeye.
+Second, eating sticks of any kind can cause choking, blockage in the intestine, or the sharp edges can actually perforate the mouth, esophagus, or digestive tract.
+Sticks can also lodge in between teeth or in the roof of the mouth.

 Why Eating Sticks Occurs in Dogs

-Nutritional or Mineral Deficiency
+Nutritional or mineral deficiency

-Dental or Oral Issues
+Dental or oral issues

 There are many types of behavioral issues that can cause your dog to eat non-food items.
-Some of the most common include:
+Some of the most common ones include:

 - Anxiety or fear

 What to do if your Dog is Eating Sticks

 Your veterinarian will give your dog a physical examination and run some blood tests to find out if your dog is anemic and determine the cause, if possible.
 They may also be able to tell from the blood tests whether your dog has any kind of nutritional or mineral deficiency.